 Included in these early selections was a block taken up by Yorkshire naturalist Charles Hedley in 1882.
 Hedley attempted fruit growing, but sold out to William Wyndham in 1888 after an incapacitating accident.
 Wyndham continued fruit growing, raising trees from seeds and specimens obtained from Kew Gardens and India.
 Wyndham's grave and several remnant fruit trees are listed on the Queensland heritage register, together with St Luke's Church of England, built by the local community in 1924.

 Boyne Island was a small farming community until the 1930s when it also became a minor holiday resort, the bridging of the Boyne River in the interwar period allowing easy vehicular access from the mainland.
 In 1967 an alumina refinery was opened in Gladstone, and part of the refinery's output is allocated to a smelter (1982) on Boyne Island.
 The refinery is west of the residential area, and overlooks Boyne River as are two large residue ponds.
 Construction of the smelter began in 1979 and by 1982 the combined populations of Boyne Island and Tannum Sands had grown from 1400 to about 6000.
 The two places are linked by the John Oxley Bridge.
-The smelter is Queensland's largest electricity user and employs 1200 people.
+A second bridge crossing was proposed in 2014.
+The smelter is Queensland's largest electricity user and employed 1200 people, although job losses of about 90 were announced in 2012, following an upgrade of the carbon bake furnance at the smelter to reduce pollution.

 Lorna McDonald, Gladstone: city that waited, Brisbane, Boolarong Publications, 1988